I have lost my job. I only just realized this today.

 Which is why it was a bit of a shock to realize that I had been replaced.

 It was a very cold day and I was in the workplace when it happened, which is to say in my red car, where I sat with my hair a tousled mess of heavy sleep and early Pilates class and without the benefit of makeup which might have resulted in some color in my otherwise jolly cheeks.
 I did not wear a belted and pelted red coat, but instead had stuffed my chubby body and totally unacceptable outfit into my black puffy one, its promise of Arctic warmth outweighing any suggestion of shape or style.
 The coat is really too long for my elfin stature and hides the above shortcomings less well than I like to believe; the overall look is more busted-open tube of crescent rolls than Christmas hero.
-But it doesn’t matter, I tell myself: only the work matters!
+But it didn’t matter, I told myself: only the work mattered!
 I glanced down at the handwritten list in my hand – culled from links sent to me in emails by my adult clients (kids), clandestine research about my clients’ (kids’) interests, and my own brand of expert, compulsive brainstorming – and sagely reminded myself of the importance of reinforcing their Nice behaviors while overlooking the Naughty.

-And then I got a text, from a person so special to one of my adult children that she is, of course, special to me, too.
+And then I got a text from a person so special to one of my adult children that she is, of course, special to me, too.
 She asked if I needed any shopping ideas for him – he who is my first-born and her beloved – which I totally did, because he is hard to buy for, and also because he has not given me much to go on.
 She gave me some great ideas I would neither have known nor thought of, things she had ultimately decided against but knew – presumably from her own professional growth in the role – that he needed, or otherwise might enjoy.
 I texted back my thanks and added them to my list.
 Nice!

 There will be no retirement party or even a roast; I am certain there is no severance.
 There is just me, jostled from sleep by reality, the humiliation of drool on my lapel.
 Unceremoniously packing up mementos of my lost career, and slinking out of the building with my box.
-Wondering where the time went and where in retirement, I might use my hard-earned expertise, that which is known by all moms who have similarly done this job.
+Wondering where the time went and where in retirement I might use my hard-earned expertise, that which is known by all moms who have similarly done this job.

 We have set up dollhouses with convertible cars to match, and play kitchens with food that velcro back together after being cut through with a plastic knife.
 (I can tell also you that – even in the middle of the night when you and your husband are exhausted and hollow-eyed and fighting because they took so much longer to put together than you expected – these play versions of houses and kitchens are much more fun than the grown up kind that I am left with today.)

-And then, it would happen: the year would come when one of them would come to me quietly, sometime after the tree had come down, with a sadness behind their eyes.
+And then, it would happen: the year would come when one of them would come to me quietly, sometime after the tree had come down, with a vague sadness behind their eyes.
 I would know instantly that they knew the truth about Santa.
 And that there was nothing to do except wrap them in my arms and wish I could protect them from the painful truth, from the loss of a magical age.
-It would be the first time their hearts were broken; the knowledge that it would would not be the last always broke mine.
+It would be the first time their hearts were broken and the knowledge that it would would not be the last always broke mine.
 And as we sat together, our hearts broken but still and again beating together, just as they had so many years before, I would tell them the whole grown up truth: that the magic of being Santa is perhaps the single thing in the whole world better than believing in Santa.
 That they – that we – would always have that kind of Santa magic, together.

 I just wanted the chance to say once more that I had the time of my life, being Santa.